Towards Out-Of-Distribution Generalization: A Survey

-The admirable properties brought by $i.i.d.$ assumption offer a firm ground for the development of a plethora of learning models during the last few decades.
-However, in real cases, the test distribution on which model been deployed may deviate from training distribution \cite{quinonero2009dataset}, that is $P_{tr}(X,Y)\neq P_{te}(X,Y)$.
-The distribution shift can come into reality for many reasons such as the temporal/spatial evolution of data or the sample selection bias in data collection process.
-In any case, it renders Problem \ref{pro:supervised_learning} more complicated than $i.i.d.$ learning scenario.
-Moreover, the test distribution we may encounter is usually unknown due to the nature of applications like stream-based online scenario, where test data are generated in the future.
+The admirable properties provided by the $i.i.d.$ assumption have served as a strong foundation for the development of numerous learning models over the past few decades.

+\paragraph{Out-of-Distribution Generalization Problem} In real-world scenarios, the test distribution upon which a model is deployed may diverge from the training distribution \cite{quinonero2009dataset}, that is, $P_{tr}(X,Y)\neq P_{te}(X,Y)$.
+This distribution shift could be attributed to various factors, such as the temporal or spatial evolution of data, or the sample selection bias inherent in the data collection process, which render the problem more complex than the $i.i.d.$ learning scenario.
+Moreover, the test distribution that one may encounter is typically unknown due to the nature of applications like stream-based online scenarios, wherein test data are generated in the future.